-Two women with names.
-A conversation between the said women.
-A conversation bereft of mentions of men.
-Sounds simple enough?
-That’s all Bechdel test really is.
+Two women with names of their own.
+A conversation between these women.
+A conversation that is bereft of the mention of men.
+Sounds simple, right?
 Almost too simple, some might say.
-While your first instinct might be to dismiss it as facile, the Bechdel Test is actually a very good indicator of whether or not a film could be said to have female presence, in the true sense.
+That’s all the Bechdel Test really is.
+Your first instinct might be to dismiss it as superficial but the Bechdel Test can actually be an efficient indicator of whether or not a film could be said to truly have a female perspective.

-The test was conceptualized by a graphic artist named Alison Bechdel, back in 1985 in her comic, Dykes To Watch Out For.
-While not necessarily demanding a feminist perspective or shades of women empowerment, it still manages to give an insight into how a film fares as regards telling stories about women.
+Conceptualized by a graphic artist named Alison Bechdel, the test was first featured back in 1985 in her comic Dykes To Watch Out For.
+It’s not necessarily about demanding a feminist perspective or encouraging women empowerment.
+Instead, it can give us an insight into how a film fares when it comes to telling stories about women.

-It was given the moniker "South Asian Bridesmaids".
+It was given the moniker “South Asian Bridesmaids”.
 Pan Nalin’s extraordinary storytelling was mirrored by the seven female leads of the film.
-It was billed as the first ever gal-pal comedy of India.
-Needless to say, there was a very strong dialogue between women, which covered a wide range of topics, including, but not exclusively, about men.
+It was billed as the first-ever gal-pal film of India.
+Needless to say, there was strong dialogue between women which covered a wide range of topics including, but not exclusively, about men.